kulmajaba/figma-better-color-picker/README.md

 - Heading for contrast table
   - Mention WCAG somewhere in there (build support for other contrast calculations)
-- Labels for main inputs
-  - Label color input components when there is enough space
+- Label color input components when there is enough space?
-- Show disabled alpha picker when editing contrast color

 ### Undo history???